Razanfaris90/Beauty-Glow/README.md

 **Beauty-Glow** is a compr An intuitive layout with multiple interconnected pages, allowing seamless exploration of tutorials and products.

 ## Project Structure
-With around 40 HTML files, this project includes a variety of pages for different sections:
+With around 14 HTML files, this project includes a variety of pages for different sections:
 - wide array o The main landing page that introduces users to the website.
 -auty-Glow

 **Beauty- HTML files such as makeup2.html, bagcolor.html, and curly.html offer video tutorials on specific makeup techniques.
 -b:

-# Beauty-Glow
+# Beauty & Glow

  product.html, proudct2.html, and like.html provide detailed information on beauty products, including styling and usage tips.
 -ow** is a comprehensive w Files like news.html, contactus.html, and polices.html cover additional content such as beauty news, contact information, and website policies.